conan-io/docs/devtools/create_installer_packages.rst

 Here we are telling Conan to create the package for the ``libx264`` for the ``host`` platform defined in the profile ``profile_host`` file and to use the profile ``windows`` for all the build requirements that are in the ``build`` context.
-In other words: in this example we are running a Windows machine, so and we need a version of ``nasm`` compatible with this machine, so we are providing a ``windows`` profile for the ``build`` context, and we are generating the library for the ``host`` platform which is declared in the ``profile_host`` profile (read more about :ref:`build requires context <build_requires_context>`).
+In other words: in this example we are running a Windows machine and we need a version of ``nasm`` compatible with this machine, so we are providing a ``windows`` profile for the ``build`` context, and we are generating the library for the ``host`` platform which is declared in the ``profile_host`` profile (read more about :ref:`build requires context <build_requires_context>`).

-Using two profiles forces Conan to make this distinction and it has several advantages over the previous
+Using two profiles forces Conan to make this distinction between recipes in the ``build`` context and those in the ``host`` context.
+It has several advantages:
-approach:

-* recipes for these tools are regular recipes, no need to adapt them (before 1.24 they require special settings and some package ID customization).
+* Recipes for these tools are regular recipes, no need to adapt them (before 1.24 they require special settings and some package ID customization).
-* we provide a full profile for the ``build`` machine, so Conan is able to compile those build requirements from sources if they are not already available.
+* We provide a full profile for the ``build`` machine, so Conan is able to compile those build requirements from sources if they are not already available.
 * Conan will add to the environment not only the path to the ``bin`` folder, but also it will populate the ``DYLD_LIBRARY_PATH`` and ``LD_LIBRARY_PATH`` variables that are needed to find the shared libraries